Weborama/Thispan/README.md

   mirrors for darkpans don't usually keep old releases.
 + PAUSE-like uploading.
 ThisPAN does not manage uploading at all.
   Use your existing tools, e.g. Pinto or mcpani.
-+ Stacks, like Stratopan.
-While ThisPAN will happily index and make available for browsing anything that's sufficiently CPAN-like, to index multiple mirrors you will need multiple instances of ThisPAN.
-  The interesting stacks will be longer-lived anyway, so you can have e.g. a ThisPAN instance for production and one for integration.
 + Authentication.
 If your ThisPAN instance is indexing public distributions, keep it public.
 If it's indexing private distributions, keep it as private as your mirror.
 If you really